UBC-ART-and-Justice/digital-literacy/docs/src/1-tablet-navigation/index.md

 # Unit 1: Navigating Your Tablet

+This unit of the course is tablet-specific because the primary use of this content will be on tablets.
+You may be reading this on one of these tablets right now!
+If you are not reading this on a tablet, then this section may not be as relevant to you, so feel free to skip ahead.

 ## Topics

 <VitepressCardContainer :cols="2">
     <VitepressCard
         icon="ph:keyboard-duotone"
         iconColor="var(--vp-c-brand-2)"
-        title="1.1 The Keyboard"
+        title="1.1 Basics"
-        link="./1.1-the-keyboard"
+        link="./1.1-the-basics"
         linkText="Go to section"
     >
-        Keyboards allow you to type text into your tablet.
-This section covers the basics of using a keyboard.
+        This section covers the very basics of navigating your tablet.
     </VitepressCard>
     <VitepressCard
         icon="ph:info-duotone"
         iconColor="var(--vp-c-brand-2)"
-        title="1.2 Terminology"
+        title="1.2 Features and Settings"
-        link="./1.2-terminology"
+        link="./1.2-tablet-features"
         linkText="Go to section"
     >
-        This section covers the basic terms and concepts that may come up later in the content.
+        This section covers some tablet features such as the keyboard, icons, and accessibility settings.
     </VitepressCard>
     <VitepressCard
         icon="mingcute:emoji-line"
         iconColor="var(--vp-c-brand-2)"
-        title="1.3 Icons"
+        title="1.3 Restrictions"
-        link="./1.3-icons"
+        link="./1.3-restrictions"
         linkText="Go to section"
     >
-        The tablet will use small pictures and symbols to represent different things.
-This section covers a few of them.
+        Some features of the tablet are disabled and this section explains them.
     </VitepressCard>
     <VitepressCard
         icon="ic:round-accessibility"
         iconColor="var(--vp-c-brand-2)"
-        title="1.4 Accessibility"
+        title="1.4 Content Navigation"
-        link="./1.4-accessibility"
+        link="./1.4-content-navigation"
         linkText="Go to section"
     >
-        This section covers steps you can take to make your tablet easier to use, such as making the text larger.
+        This section covers how to navigate the content itself.
     </VitepressCard>

 </VitepressCardContainer>